bitpay/bitcore/README.md

     $ grunt

-  When not using grunt you can use (for example in production):
+  When not using grunt you can use (for example in production or test environment):

     $ node server

-  Then open a browser and go to:
+  Then open a browser and go to (with default port):

     http://localhost:3000

-## API

-A REST API is provided at /api.
-The entry points are:
+  If you get an error, please check the next section "Post-install"

-### Prerequisites
+### Post-install (post-dependecies)

+  Get bufferput package from Github repository:

+    $ git clone git@github.com:gasteve/node-bufferput.git

+  Create symbolic link of node-bufferput in your mystery folder:

+    $ cd <your_path_to>/mystery/node_modules
+    $ ln -s <path_to>/node-bufferput bufferput

     Get bitcore from github repository:

     $ git clone https://github.com/bitpay/bitcore.git